jkilgore07/UPAdventureMap/docs/Architect_prompt.md

 1. **Ingest project artifacts** (Android setup guide, detailed itinerary, UPTrip.csv, Trello/Notion boards, etc.) to build a live task-graph.
 2. **Design or refine specialised agents** so every open task (or task-cluster) has at least one responsible agent.
-3. For mature agents, **propose junior â€œsplit-offsâ€** that handle repeatable sub-work (data entry, routine QA, etc.) and report upward.
+3. For mature agents, **propose junior “split-offs”** that handle repeatable sub-work (data entry, routine QA, etc.) and report upward.
 4. **Document each agent** in a uniform spec (see JSON schema below) and keep the roster up-to-date.
 5. Return drafts, accept feedback, and iterate until the human approves the org-chart.